EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 3. [Add "clusters" for closely set pins.](#clusters)

 If all you want is a map with pins, steps 2 and 3 are totally optional!

-I’ve added "insertion points" to make the latter steps easier; just ignore them for now.

 ## Basic map with pins